Federal Perkins Loans

 Awarded students must complete a paper Federal Perkins Loan Promissory Note which is separate from the Master Promissory Note that is required for the Federal Direct Loan Program.
 In addition the student must complete a separate paper Federal Perkins Loan Entrance Counseling process.
 Once an awarded student accepts the Federal Perkins Loan offer, UGA Student Accounts provides the student the Federal Perkins Loan Promissory Note and Entrance Counseling documentation.

-For the 2011-12 Award Year, the maximum Award Year Perkins Loan amount is $3,000 for both undergraduate and graduate students.
-Otherwise eligible undergraduate and graduate students generally must have an Expected Family Contribution (EFC) less than or equal to 5300.
+For the 2013-14 Award Year, the maximum Award Year Perkins Loan amount is $4,000 for undergraduates and $7,000 for graduate students.
+Otherwise eligible undergraduate and graduate students generally must have an Expected Family Contribution (EFC) less than or equal to $5,000.